 I guess everyone will say that what sets TDA apart is its size.
 When TDA was formed from the former Deacons School, John Mansfield and Hereward, it was said to be the largest school in Europe.

 I want to see TDA get better and better to become both a UK and world leading school.
 To make more of its specialism in Maths and Science and to take full advantage of all its links with other schools and businesses.

-I joined the governors back in September 2016 after having been made deputy chairman of the Deacons School Trust.
+I joined the Academy Committee back in September 2016 after having been made deputy chairman of the Thomas Deacon Foundation.
 Whilst I didn’t have any direct experience of education other than my own and my children’s, I am a professional youth worker so dealing with young people is a big part of my life.

 I really enjoy interacting and working with the staff and being able to contribute a different perspective on approaches to the work and progress of the school.

 I think what makes TDA different from the other schools I have connections with is the leadership.
 It’s very clear that the leadership team really do want TDA and its pupils to be the best it can be.
 I find they set inspirational and impactful goals, which always seek to benefit the lives of our young people.